 Costumes and outfits: Instead of alternate character styles, costumes/outfits are now items that can be equipped.

 Emotes: These are special taunts you can perform.
 Each character has a default taunt which can be changed by equipping an emote.
-They're fun little animations, and every character/costume has one.
+They're fun little animations, and every character/costume has at least one.

 Artifacts: Bosses now award artifacts that provide a permanent stat increase.
 Artifact descriptions reveal lore surrounding that boss.